tomzx/blog.tomrochette.com-content/agi/papers/allen-newell-the-heuristic-of-george-polya-and-its-relation-to-artificial-intelligence/article.md

 * A great communality exists in these problem spaces: They are all object-centered

 ## 4.2 Finding an Auxiliary Problem
-* Polya's view is clearly that auxiliary problems are to be found in the problem solver's prior experience, i.e., in his long term memory
+* Pólya's view is clearly that auxiliary problems are to be found in the problem solver's prior experience, i.e., in his long term memory

 ## 4.3.1 The independence of using from finding
 * Thesis (second reformulation): AI cannot handle auxiliary problems, because AI does not yet know how to handle wild subproblems